Master Keyword List

 Important Option

-If you're using 2 or more filters (with a preset task or custom task, or manually), you can remove one of the filters with a single click.
+If you're using two or more filters (with a preset task or custom task, or manually), you can remove one of the filters with a single click.

 Click on any clear link to the right of "Filter #" (see the screenshot below) to remove that filter from the process.